ans-group/docs.ukfast.co.uk/source/desktop/sharedexchange/createnewoutlookprofile.md

 6. Set Up Email Accounts:
     1. Enter Your Email Address: In the Add Account wizard, enter your email address associated with your Microsoft Exchange account in the "Email Address" field.
     2. Provide Your Password: Enter the password for your Microsoft Exchange email account in the "Password" field.
     3. Automatic Configuration: Outlook will attempt to automatically configure your Exchange email account settings based on your email address and password.
-If successful, you'll see a green checkmark, indicating that the account setup is complete.
+If successful, you'll see a green check-mark, indicating that the account setup is complete.
     4. If the automatic setup doesn't work, proceed to step 8.
 7. Manual Configuration: If Outlook couldn't automatically configure your Exchange account, you'll need to set it up manually.
     1. Select the option "Manual setup or additional server types" and click "Next".